How to Select a Printer Tray with Tray Selector

 Calling macros in word before or after printing

 Tray Selector allows you to setup profile buttons that call macros before or after printing.
-You can define your own macros in files like normal.dot or elsewhere and call them on the settings dialog for each profile there is a macros button (the icon is a computer) shown in the picture below.
+You can define your own macros in files like normal.dot or elsewhere and call them.

-So for example if you have defined a macro in your normal.dot file as below
+If you have defined a macro in your normal.dot file like:

 Sub AboutToPrint(s As String)